bkammerling/ubuild-jekyll/wunder_collections/_apps/cerence-tour-guide.md

   column_description: Ask for a meeting so we can show you the full product and its
     options.
 - column_title: Discuss content and business models
-  column_description: There a multiple options for content and together we need to
+  column_description: There are multiple options for content scope and together we
-    select the rights, ones as well as the right business model
+    need to select the right set, as well as the right business model
 - column_title: Discuss setup and technical integration
   column_description: Understand your infrastructure and how does your app looks like,
     into which Tour Guide would be integrated